robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 available to it some kind of greeting name property associated with each username, and this would have to be retrieved in order to display it in the *topbar* text.

-Let's hard-code a version to show how it could be done.
+Let's hard-code a version to show the principles of how such a feather could be implemented.

+## Modify the QEWD Back-end *Login* Handler Module

 Return to the QEWD back-end *login* handler module you created earlier.
 If you remember, this was in the *C:\qewd\qewd-apps\demo\login\index.js* file and looked like this: